emmasmithnz/emmasmithnz.github.io/_pages/home.md

     btn_label: "See More"
     btn_class: "btn--primary"
   - image_path: /assets/images/homeabout.jpg
-    title: "About"
+    title: "Blog"
-    excerpt: "Learn more about Emma's story and what she gets up to on her journey here."
+    excerpt: "Learn more about Emma's thoughts and ideas about all things equine here."
-    url: /about/
+    url: /posts/
     btn_label: "See More"
     btn_class: "btn--primary"
 feature_row2: